CharlesProjectSolutions/mgh-hospital-analytics/README.md

 ## 5. Dashboard Suite

-A downloadable interactive wireframe and prototype are included here [here.html](https://github.com/user-attachments/files/26173509/mgh_WireframesDdashboard.html)<!DOCTYPE html>
-to preview the dashboard experience.
+Insights and recommendations are provided on the following key areas, and a downloadable interactive wireframe and prototype are included here [here.html](https://github.com/user-attachments/files/26173509/mgh_WireframesDdashboard.html)<!DOCTYPE html> to preview the dashboard experience.
 The Tableau implementation is in progress and will be published upon completion.

-Insights and recommendations are provided on the following key areas:

 ### 📊 Executive Summary
 **Audience:** Hospital leadership & board
 **Purpose:** High-level snapshot of the full patient population across all years and visit types.
-**Filters:** Year · Visit Type
 **KPI Tiles:** Total Admissions · Total Readmissions · Avg LOS · Avg Cost/Visit · Insurance Coverage Rate · Top Age Group

 ---